GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/projects/helm/project-services/README.md

 ## SYNOPSIS

-  Config Connector compatible YAML files to enable services on a project.
+  Config Connector compatible YAML files to enable services on a desired project.

 ## CONSUMPTION